-The District's net position increased by \$2,233,887 during the 2018-2019 fiscal year.
-The governmental net position increased by \$2,218,179 and the business-type (cafeteria) net position increased by \$15,708.
-The total net pension liability that was recognized for the first time in the 2014-2015 fiscal year is currently \$46,517,000 and is the reason the district's total net position stands at \$(19,423,835).
+The District's net position increased by \$3,477,509 during the 2019-2020 fiscal year.
+The governmental net position increased by \$3,516,048 and the business-type (food service) net position decreased by \$38,539.
+The total net pension liability that was recognized for the first time in the 2014-2015 fiscal year is currently \$44,911,000 and is the reason the District's total net position stands at \$(15,946,326).

-During the year, the District exceeded budgeted revenues by \$1,347,689 mainly due to continued real estate growth, higher interest income and real estate transfer tax collections.
-Expenditures were less than the budgeted amounts by \$530,668 due to general expense control practices.
-This allowed the district to transfer \$2,145,000 to the Capital Reserve fund and increase the unassigned General Fund balance by \$134,841 to \$2,645,705 which is slightly below the mandated 8% limit.
+During the year, the District exceeded budgeted revenues by \$55,848 mainly due to continued real estate growth.
+Expenditures were less than the budgeted amounts by \$724,555 due to general expense control practices.
+The District transferred \$450,000 to the Capital Reserve fund in addition to the budgeted transfer of \$1,878,062 bringing the total amount transferred to \$2,328,062.

-The transfer to the Capital Reserve fund was necessary to replenish reserves for deferred maintenance projects, emergency repairs and to prepare for the renovation of the Junior Senior High School.
-The Capital Reserve fund balance was \$1,591,242 at June 30, 2018, and after the June 30, 2019 transfer from the General Fund it stands at \$3,395,168.
+The transfer to the Capital Reserve fund was necessary to replenish reserves for deferred maintenance projects, emergency repairs, and to prepare for the renovation of the Junior Senior High School.
+The Capital Reserve fund balance was \$3,395,168 at June 30, 2019 and at June 30, 2020 it stands at \$5,283,840, an increase of \$1,888,672.

-Healthcare and pension costs continue to have the most impact on future budgets.
-The district has committed \$500,000 to help defray future benefit increases.
-While the 2018-2019 and 2019-2020 pension increases of 2.6% were the lowest percentage increases in 10 years, the district has successfully managed the significant increases without tapping the reserves.
-The 2020-2021 rate of 34.51% reflects a .64% increase and the projected increases for the following three years are all below 2%.
-In addition to the healthcare and pension costs, the district has put aside reserves for the following large costs: \$500,000 for athletic facility deferred maintenance costs, \$200,000 for unanticipated special education costs and \$170,000 for curriculum.
+Healthcare and pension costs continue to be the most important expenses in future budgets.
+The District has committed \$500,000 to help defray these future benefit increases, \$500,000 for athletic facility deferred maintenance costs, \$200,000 for unanticipated special education costs, \$170,000 for curriculum and \$450,000 for pandemic related costs.

-The Berks 78 Business Park continues to flourish with warehousing facilities for PetSmart Inc., Dollar General Corp. and Samsung providing the district with a steady increase of tax revenue of approximately \$250,000 annually.
-The district approved a tax incentive plan for these properties offering tax abatement incrementally over a ten-year period.
+The Berks 78 Business Park continues to flourish with warehousing facilities for PetSmart Inc., Dollar General Corp. and Samsung providing the District with a steady increase of tax revenue of approximately \$250,000 annually.
+The District approved a tax incentive plan for these properties offering tax abatement incrementally over a ten-year period.
 The additional annual tax revenue anticipated at the end of the ten-year period is over \$2 million.
-Two new warehouses were recently constructed along I-78 in our district.
-No tax incentives were granted for any of these projects so they became fully taxable during the 2019-2020 fiscal year adding nearly \$2 million to the real estate tax levy.
-Two smaller warehouses are expected to be completed this spring and fully taxable for the 2020-2021 fiscal year adding approximately \$750,000 in tax revenue.
+Warehouse construction continues along the I-78 corridor in the District with no tax incentives and is the main reason why the District's assessed value increased by over \$20 million in the 2020-2021 fiscal year allowing for a real estate millage decrease for the 4th year in a row.